It’s normal to be bad at math, but not reading. Why?

 Let’s start with a thought experiment: Why do we normalize struggling to learn math, but not literacy?

 Walk into a room and announce, “I’m bad at math!”
 Nine times out of ten, someone else will say, “Samsies!”
-But if you flip it, and openly you’re bad at reading…there would be stunned silence. *
+But if you flip it, and openly admit you’re bad at reading…there would be stunned silence.*